rostools/cog-flow-intro/prs.md

 {{< include /includes/_wip.qmd >}}

+## Introduction to Pull Requests

+:yellow_circle: and facilitate collaboration among team members by allowing them to work on their individual branches and then merge their changes into the main branch when they're ready.
+Once you've completed your work in a branch and tested it thoroughly, you can merge it back into the main branch through a pull request (PR).:yellow_circle:

+## Creating a Pull Request (Checklist)?

+- Naming (see below)
+- Description
+- Assign assignee and reviewer
+  - Assignee: Assignee means you own the pull request or issue and are getting it into a merge-ready state.
+If you are no longer owning a given pull request or issue, take your name off as assignee.
+  - Reviewer: Reviewer means you are actively reviewing a pull request.
+- Is it still a draft?

 ## Pull Request Naming

 Pull requests (PRs) are proposed changes from one branch to another.
 However, they are more than just changes; they are the start of a discussion